rupendrab/polars_exploration/README.md

 ## 4. Exploring the schema

-You would have noticed that Polars has also picked up the schema embedded in the Parquet file.
+Polars also reads the schema embedded in the Parquet file, which makes it easy to inspect the available columns and data types before running a full query.
 For other file types such as CSV, Polars can infer the schema from sampled data.
 We can inspect the schema using `collect_schema()` for scanned DataFrames, or the `schema` property for in-memory DataFrames.

 Let's use these functions to see if the yellow taxi and the green taxi datasets are compatible, i.e., do they have the same columns or are they completely different?